| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 could reasonably be expected to use. would harm the product or others

-(4) to fail to provide regular care instructions and warnings. except as
+being cleaned With it: (4) to fail to provide regular care instructions and warnings. except as

 to piece goods. in a form that can be referred to by the consumer

-(5) to fail to possess. prior to sale. a reasonable basis for all regular
+throughout the useful life of the product: (5) to fail to possess. prior to sale. a reasonable basis for all regular

-(b) Violations of this regulation.
+care information disclosed to the purchaser. (b) Violations of this regulation.
 The Commission has adopted this

 regulation to prevent the unfair or deceptive acts or practices. defined